SutterStudios/PowerShell/README.md

 # PowerShell

-## Introduction

-This PowerShell Repository is a library of useful PowerShell [modules](), [functions/scripts](), and [other information]().
+This PowerShell Repository is a library of useful PowerShell [modules](https://github.com/SutterStudios/PowerShell#modules), [functions/scripts](https://github.com/SutterStudios/PowerShell#functions--scripts), and [other information](https://github.com/SutterStudios/PowerShell#other-information).
 Welcome to one of my corners of the internet.
 Here I am going to put a few general PowerShell modules that I built to fix some of the issues I have had.
 Similar functionality for the majority exists already but I find some of the implemenation of the topics I've worked on severly lacking and / or horribly implmented.
 Hopefully you will find some of these helpful.

 ## Modules